Catallactic/catallactic-site/docs/yellowpaper.md

 ## 3. Functions of Money
 ---

-A <b>medium of exchange</b> is the set of assets in an economy that people regularly exchange for goods or services.
-A medium of exchange has two key features: First, it represents a part of its owner's assets; second, it is commonly accepted in transactions.
-We refer to medium of exchange as the set of assets in an economy that people regularly exchange for goods and services.
-The use of money as a medium of exchange promotes economic efficiency by eliminating much of the time spent in exchanging goods and services.
-This is the function described in the previous sections.

-Money also functions as a <b>store of value</b>; it is a repository of purchasing power over time.
-A store of value is used to save purchasing power from the time income is received until the time it is spent.
-This function of money is useful because most of us do not want to spend our income immediately upon receiving it but rather prefer to wait until we have the time or the desire to shop.
-Commodity money has an exchange value because if not used as money it can be used as a commodity.

-The value of a coin used as an <b>unit of account</b> could also be different from that of the same coin in circulation, a phenomenon referred to as “ghost money” or “imaginary money” (Cipolla 1956; Einaudi 1937, 1953; Sargent and Velde 2002).
-Einzig (1966) reports on primitive cultures in which people apparently first converged on one or a few commodities as unit of account before converging on one or a few as medium of exchange (similarly, Moini 2001, pp. 284-86).
-Barter, though continuing, was facilitated by valuing traded goods in the numéraire commodity, instead of keeping track of separate exchange ratios between the two goods in each possible transaction.
-The numéraire also facilitated valuing unilateral transfers, induding compulsory and traditional ones.
-Temporal precedence of the numéraire over the medium-of-exchange function is far, however, from a universal historical facto.

-Menger famously argued that one or a few generally employed media of exchange evolved in primitive societies from commodities found convenient as intermediate goods - goods that people were glad to accept in barter exchanges, even if they did not want them for their own use, because they observed that other people also would readily accept them.
-Gradually one (or a few) ofthese intermediate goods becarne dominant because certain properties (formerIy recited in money-and-banking textbooks) made it especially convenient and economical for the purpose.
-Once people almost routinely paid and received this good in exchanges and in unilateral payments, it was convenient to adopt it as the <b>monetary standard</b> of value (unit of account, numéraire) also.

-In the modern fiat-money system, the two functions of money—medium of exchange and unit of account—happen to coincide.
-However, there is wide agreement that there existed a dichotomy between the medium of exchange (e.g., silver coin) and the unit of account (or “money of account”) in the commodity-money system; see, for example, White (1984), Glassman and Redish (1988), Rolnick, Velde and Weber (1997), Redish (2000), Sargent and Velde (2002), and Velde (2009).
-Indeed, historically, units of account preceded media of exchange in the sense that units of weight, such as the talent and the shekel, evolved into medium-of-exchange units when coins were minted that had specified relations to the weight (Shiller 2002).
-[50]

-A unit of account can coexist with multiple media of exchange.
-The euro existed only as a unit of account for three years before its notes and coins went into circulation in 2002, the old national currencies meanwhile continuing as media of exchange.

 ### 3.1.
 Medium of Exchange

 The quality of money is defined as the capacity of money, as perceived by actors, to fulfill its main functions, namely to serve as a medium of exchange, as a store of wealth, and unit of  account.
 The theory of the quality of money maintains that the <b>demand for money does depend on the quality of money</b>.

 The theory of the quality of money, even though not under this label, has a long tradition.
 While many authors have discussed the factors influences the quality of money, no unifying consensus has ever been established.
 Different authors provided different insights on the quality of money.

+A <b>medium of exchange</b> is the set of assets in an economy that people regularly exchange for goods or services.
+A medium of exchange has two key features: First, it represents a part of its owner's assets; second, it is commonly accepted in transactions.
+We refer to medium of exchange as the set of assets in an economy that people regularly exchange for goods and services.
+The use of money as a medium of exchange promotes economic efficiency by eliminating much of the time spent in exchanging goods and services.
+This is the function described in the previous sections.

 <div style={{overflowX : 'auto'}}>
 	<table>